tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 #### Lines

-- `lines`: provide at least one or multiple purchase order lines.
+- `lines`: a purchase order contains one or multiple lines
+- `line`: a purchase order line contains at least the position, item and delivery schedule
 - `position`: the line position within the purchase order

 {% hint style="danger" %}
-`lines.position` should be unique within the order and never change.
+`lines.position` should be unique within the order and immutable.
 Never renumber or re-use `position` numbers.
 {% endhint %}